 In order to allow the President of the PAA to supervise organizational entity's obligation to make payments to the decommissioning fund, the manager of the organizational unit holding a licence for operation or decommissioning of a nuclear power plant will have to submit quarterly reports to the President of the PAA stating the amount of payments to the decommissioning fund and the amount of megawatt hours of electricity produced in this quarter.
-The report shall be produced according to the model prescribed in the Regulation of the Council of Ministers of 27 December 2011 on the model of the quarterly report on the amount of contributions paid to the decommissioning fund (Journal of Laws of 2012, item 43), no later than the twentieth day of the month following the quarter, which it relates to.
+The report shall be produced according to the template prescribed in the Regulation of the Council of Ministers of 27th December 2011 on the template of the quarterly report on the amount of contributions paid to the decommissioning fund, no later than the twentieth day of the month following the quarter, which it relates to.
 In the event that organizational entity delays in making payments for at least 18 months, the President of the PAA will be entitled to stop operation of a nuclear power plant.

 11.1.3.
-Aarrangements for ensuring that the necessary financial resources are available in the event of a radiological emergency
+Arrangements for ensuring that the necessary financial resources are available in the event of a radiological emergency